Better Ads Standards is a framework designed to make online ads better by ranking them based on user preferences. Learn more about how it works.

 Ad networks and ad exchanges are responsible for helping publishers run ads on their websites.
-And Better Sds Standards help these platforms develop new and improved ad offerings for publishers, and hence users.
+Better ads Standards help these platforms develop new and improved ad offerings for publishers, and hence users.

 The coalition considers consumer preferences as their most valuable data.
 Till date, over 66,000 internet users from different geographies have participated in their research.
 Also, with the program in place, it has been certifying publishers who comply with the standards.

 The coalition has also been educating non-participating publishers about the benefits of adopting Better Ads Standards.
 And in the future, it plans to continue to engage publishers via webinars and other outreach methods.
-On the ad tech side, six programmatic ad exchanges have already committed to serve only Better Ads Standards compliant ads.
+On the ad tech side, six programmatic ad exchanges have already committed to serving only Better Ads Standards-compliant ads.